Program Website: https://utep.uchicago.edu

 - Official transcripts

-- The GRE exam is not required for admission.
+- The TAP, ACT, SAT, and GRE exams are not required for admission.

 For more information, please email Diane Wright, UChicago UTEP student services administrator and recruiter/admissions coordinator, at email@example.com.